by Collyn Rivers

 Further information on caravans and fifth wheelers

 Caravan-tow vehicle stability is complex.
-For in-depth and constantly updated coverage refer to my major article Caravan Dynamics.
+For in-depth coverage refer to my major article Caravan Dynamics.
 Also the more technical Caravan and Tow Vehicle Dynamics.
 Every aspect of fifth wheeler design and usage etc is included in my Caravan & Motorhome Book.
 My other books include the Camper Trailer Book, Caravan & Motorhome Electrics, Solar That Really Works (for RVs) and Solar Success (for home and property systems).
 For information about the author please Click on Bio.